varlen/projeto-final-docs/RASCUNHO.md

 ##### TODO - Adicionar um desenho com o fluxograma de processos das diferentes soluções (pag 2 do paper da wiley EICHER ET AL. sobre o ARX, para os outros, será necessário fazer a imagem)

+"There has been a lot of research on techniques for anonymization (see Section 7 for a discussion of related work).
+These techniques can be broadly classified into generalization techniques [Aggarwal et al. 2004; LeFevre et al.
+2005], generalization with tuple suppression techniques [Bayardo and Agrawal 2005; Samarati and Sweeney 1998], and data swapping and randomization techniques [Adam and Wortmann 1989; Duncan and Feinberg 1997].
+In this article we limit our discussion to generalization techniques."